MasoniteFramework/docs/orator-orm/database-migrations.md

 ## SQLite

-If you are using SQLite just configure your `.env` file with the following options
+If you are using SQLite configure your `.env` file with the following options

 {% code-tabs %}
 {% code-tabs-item title=".env" %}